 Even after treatment, it’s very important to keep health insurance.
 Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back, this could happen.

 If you have (or have had) cervical cancer, you probably want to know if there are things you can do that might lower your risk of the cancer growing or coming back, such as exercising, eating a certain type of diet, or taking nutritional supplements.
 While there are some things you can do that might be helpful, more research is needed to know for sure.

 It is known that smoking is linked to an increased risk of cervical cancer.
-While it’s not clear if smoking can affect cervical cancer growth or recurrence, it is still helpful to stop smoking to decrease your risk of getting another smoking related cancer (see Can I get another cancer after having cervical cancer?).
+While it’s not clear if smoking can affect cervical cancer growth or recurrence, it is still helpful to stop smoking to decrease your risk of getting another smoking-related cancer.
 Not smoking can also help you tolerate chemotherapy and radiation better and decrease further damage to the cells of the cervix or cervical area.
 If you need help quitting, talk to your doctor or call the American Cancer Society at 1-800-227-2345.

-Adopting other healthy behaviors such as eating well, getting regular physical activity, and staying at a healthy weight might help, but no one knows for sure.
+Adopting other healthy behaviors such as eating well and staying at a healthy weight might help, but no one knows for sure.
 However, we do know that these types of changes can have positive effects on your health that can extend beyond your risk of cervical cancer or other cancers.

 So far, no dietary supplements (including vitamins, minerals, and herbal products) have been shown to clearly help lower the risk of cervical cancer progressing or coming back.
 This doesn’t mean that no supplements will help, but it’s important to know that none have been proven to do so.